-The objective of the Australasian Council of Auditors-General (ACAG) is to promote and foster public sector auditing in the Australasian region through an exchange of experiences, ideas, training and development, and cooperation.
+The Australasian Council of Auditors-General (ACAG) promotes and fosters public sector auditing in the Australasian region through an exchange of experiences, ideas, training and development, and cooperation.

 The ANAO participates in ACAG, attending regular meetings and facilitating an exchange of information between Auditors-General in the states and territories of Australia and Fiji, New Zealand and Papua New Guinea.

 The International Organisation of Supreme Audit Institutions (INTOSAI) was created to promote the exchange of ideas and experiences between Supreme Audit Institutions around the world.
 Over 170 Auditors-General, or their equivalent, are members.
 INTOSAI operates through the conduct of triennial Congresses, publication of an International Journal of Government Auditing, establishment of committees and working groups to study and report on various issues of interest to members, and through the work of the INTOSAI Development Initiative to provide information exchange and training for both practitioners and those who train them.
 INTOSAI is managed through the Congresses and annual Governing Board meetings.

 The ANAO is a member of the Professional Standards Committee through participation in the Performance Audit Subcommittee, and the Knowledge Sharing Committee through participation in the Working Group on IT Audit and Working Group on Environmental Auditing.
 An ANAO officer became a member on the Forum for INTOSAI Professional Pronouncements (FIPP) in January 2020, for an initial three-year term.
 FIPP was established as a permanent INTOSAI body in 2016, as a forum of technical experts to address standard-setting issues relating to the INTOSAI Framework of Professional Pronouncements (IFPP),